rawlingsj/fuse-fabric-mq-example/README.md

 1. Clone this repo
 2. Start fabric8

+    `bin/fabric8`

+3. In Karaf remove the docker profile and add the autoscaler

+    `Fabric8:karaf@root> container-remove-profile root docker`

+    `Fabric8:karaf@root> container-add-profile root autoscale`

-3. Ensure you have configured your settings.xml to use the [fabric8 plugin](http://fabric8.io/gitbook/mavenPlugin.html#configuring-the-plugin)
+4. Ensure you have configured your settings.xml to use the [fabric8 plugin](http://fabric8.io/gitbook/mavenPlugin.html#configuring-the-plugin)
-4. Build, install and send profiles and requirements to fabric8 `$ mvn fabric8:deploy`
+5. Build, install and send profiles and requirements to fabric8

+	`$ mvn fabric8:deploy`

-5. Wait for containers to successfully provision
+6. Wait for containers to successfully provision
-6. Use hawtio to see what's going on!
+7. Use hawtio to see what's going on!

 Hawtio - http://localhost:8181/hawtio